 The golf course was designed by the golf course architectural firm of Howard Toomey & William Flynn.
 Under the personal supervision of William Flynn, the course was described to be as long and difficult as most of the northern links.
 In the early years, members met at the clubhouse on Lake Hollingsworth and were driven to the Locker House on Buckingham Avenue to meet caddies.
 The caddie shack stood at the northwest corner of the new clubhouse complex.

-Due to the Great Depression, financial difficulties struck and Stahl lost his investment.
-The City of Lakeland took over the golf course by the end of the 1930s.
+During to the Great Depression, financial difficulties struck and Stahl lost his investment.
+In 1932, the City of Lakeland took over the golf course, clubhouse and about 600 outstanding lots in exchange for canceling Stahl’s debt of nearly $300,000.
 The clubhouse on Lake Hollingsworth was purchased by the Lakeland Yacht & Country Club in the mid-1950s and a new clubhouse for the golf course was built on Buckingham Avenue.
 Over the years, the pro shop and clubhouse complex on Buckingham was remodeled numerous times, from the one-story, flat-roofed pro shop of the 1940s and '50s to today's $1.5 million Spanish-Mediterranean clubhouse complex.

 2900 Buckingham Avenue